What is Tommy John Surgery

-The UCL is a think triangular band found on the inside of the elbow.
+The UCL is a thick triangular band found inside the elbow.
 It runs from the inner side of the humerus to the inner side of the ulna.
 It must endure extreme stresses as it stabilizes the elbow during overhand throwing.
 Over time, the UCL can develop tiny or large tears.
 The ligament stretches and lengthens to the point where it can’t hold the bones tightly enough during throwing or other activities.

 Why is Tommy John Surgery Common in Baseball?